Sustainable Cooks

 Instructions

 • In a small saucepan combine coconut milk and coconut butter.
-We're using the cream from the top of the can of coconut milk and then some of the liquid.
 Heat on medium until coconut butter is melted and small bubbles start to appear under the surface.

 • Put chocolate in a heatproof bowl.
 Pro tip: chop in uniform sizes to ensure even melting.

-• Allow the ganache to cool for an hour on the counter and then transfer to the fridge until mostly firm.
+• Allow the ganache to cool in the bowl for an hour on the counter and then transfer it to the fridge until mostly firm.
 It is ready when it has the consistency of cookie dough.
 It should be workable but not messy on your hands.

-• In a microwave-safe bowl, heat chopped chocolate for 30 seconds in the microwave.
+• In a microwave-safe bowl, heat remaining chopped chocolate for 30 seconds in the microwave.
 Wait 30 seconds, and then cook for another 30 seconds.
-Wait another 30 seconds and then microwave for an additional 30 seconds. <---don't skip this heat/wait/heat/wait process as it melts the chocolate without overheating it!
-Overheated chocolate will look dull and streaky when it cools.
+Wait another 30 seconds and then microwave for an additional 30 seconds.

 • Add in the coconut oil and stir until it has melted.
-Allow chocolate to cool to 84-88 degrees F. I used a kitchen thermometer to test this, but if you don't have one, the chocolate is likely ready when it is starting to set around the edges of the bowl.
+Allow chocolate to cool to 84-88˚F degrees.
+I used a kitchen thermometer to test this, but if you don't have one, the chocolate is likely ready when it is starting to set around the edges of the bowl.

 • Repeat until all the truffles have been dipped.
 Pro tip: if your dipping chocolate starts to get hard to work with, microwave for 5 seconds at a time until it has returned to a pourable consistency.